cAndr129/myLifts-App/README.md

 How to install:
   Seeing as this isnt a published iPhone app, one will have to dowload a copy of the app by opening xcode and having it download it via wired connection to the desired iPhone for a 7 day trial.
-Seeing as this app is for practice developing software, there are no plans to publish the app at any time in the future. :(

 Main View:
   When first opening the app, the user is presented with the main screen that shows all their stored lifts as cards.
 To add a new lift, the user should press the plus button in the top right corner of the screen.(See New Lifts) For each new lift that is added, the user